Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 1. Upload a blob with the firmware file to the storage account.
-1. Update concentrator device twin with the new blob URL, signature and CRC32 checksum of the key used to generate the signature.
+1. Update concentrator device twin with the new blob URL, signature and CRC32 checksum of the key used to generate the signature and the new package version

 [cupsproto]: https://doc.sm.tc/station/cupsproto.html